Where is the practice site?

 How much does it cost?

-First year paddlers receive a discounted rate.
-The 2020 first year rate is $125 for adults and $200 for families.
+First year paddlers receive a discounted rate; The 2024 first year rate is $180 for adults, or for households with multiple paddlers, $250 per household.
 The club pays race entry fees for the four sprint races.
-Members pay long distance race entry fees, usually $20 to $30 per race.
+Each paddler pays their own entry fees for Long Distance races, usually $20 to $50 per race.